vanilla/docs/content/developer/framework/apiv2/api-endpoints.md

 ## The Controller Base Class

-Although controllers don't need to inherit from any class, the **Vanilla\Controller** class offers useful functionality and is going to be the class you inherit from almost 100% of the time.
+Although controllers don't need to inherit from any class, the **Vanilla\Web\Controller** class offers useful functionality and is going to be the class you inherit from almost 100% of the time.
 This guide assumes you are inheriting from that class and using its utility methods.

 ## Dependency Injection